6pheR/StarlightSkinRenderer/README.md

 ### 🧠 Advanced Caching

 - **How it works**: Skins are downloaded once and cached in memory, with automatic expiration after 10 minutes.
-- **Fallback**: If the skin cannot be downloaded, a default skin is used (customizable in your project).
 - **Memory efficiency**: Expired skins are automatically removed from the cache.

 ---